ryujimiya/PhCFem/README.md

 **How to install**
 　Download "PhCFemx.x.x.x.zip" (where "x.x.x.x" is version) and unzip it.
-　Execute "setup.exe", and follow the instruction of the installer.
+　Execute "setup.exe", and follow the instructions of the installer.

 **Source dependencies**
 　CLW.dll You can get the modified version at the repository [HPlaneWGSimulator/Lisys](https://github.com/ryujimiya/HPlaneWGSimulator/tree/master/src/Lisys)
+　　CLW.dll is originally created by KrdLab.
+[Lisys](https://github.com/krdlab/lisys)
 　DelFEM4Net.dll You can get it from [DelFEM4Net](https://code.google.com/p/delfem4net/)
+　　DelFEM4Net is the wrapper of "DelFEM" created by Nobuyuki Umetani.
+[DelFEM](https://code.google.com/p/delfem/)